MRColorR/get-grass/README.md

 ## License
 This program is free software distributed under the terms of the GNU General Public License (GPL-3.0).
 You can redistribute it and/or modify it under the terms of the license.
 However, there is no warranty provided, and you use it at your own risk.

+## Want more? 💵📈
+This image is also part of Money4Band, a free open-source project that runs various passive income apps in a safe, containerized environment.
+Turn your unused internet bandwidth into earnings!
+Why let your unused internet bandwidth go to waste?
+Start earning today!
+Check out the Money4Band project on [here](https://github.com/MRColorR/money4band) GitHub to get started.